stfwi/engineers-decor/readme.md

   is full, the oldest stack will be disposed.
 The processing speed can be increased by connecting electrical RF/FE power.

+- *Factory dropper*: Dropper with GUI configurable drop force, direction, stack size, trigger cool-down delay, and trigger logic.
+Three trigger slots ("filter slots") can be used as internal trigger.
+They emit an internal signal if their item is found in in the dropper inventory (also at least the stack size of a trigger slot).
+Internal triggers can be easily combined with the external redstone signal trigger using logical *AND* or *OR* gates.
+If internal triggers match, the dropper will spit out exactly the stacks in these slots.
+That allows to drop e.g. always nine lapis, redstone, nuggets, etc on a conveyor to feed a compression metal press - instantly and automatically after nine of these items have been inserted into the dropper.

 More to come slowly but steadily.

 ----